OpenEvalProject/evals/manuscripts/elife-27000/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/27000/elife-27000-fig10-v2.jpg)

 **Figure 10.:** (A) Chromaffin cells feature two sequential priming steps: priming 1, which recruits vesicles to the SRP, and priming 2, which recruits them to the RRP.
 At equilibrium, the overall propensity for forward priming is k1[Depot]/k-1 and k2/k-2, respectively (see Materials and methods).
 Shown is the multiplicative effect of expressing Doc2B WT and DN mutant on priming 1 and priming 2 propensities at low [Ca2+].
 Both proteins stimulate priming 1, but inhibit priming 2.
 It has been proposed that SRP-vesicles fuse directly (Voets, 2000), or, as indicated here, that they mature to RRP-vesicles before they fuse (Walter et al., 2013); the experiments we present here do not distinguish between two possibilities, but see (Walter et al., 2013).
 (B) The effect of increasing [Ca2+] from 200 to ~ 800 nM, in the Doc2B KO, or after expression of Doc2B WT or DN.
 Ca2+ stimulates priming 1 strongly in the Doc2B KO, but inhibits priming 2, whereas with Doc2B, priming 2 is stimulated by Ca2+.
 (C) Overall model for the effect of Doc2B on priming 1 and priming 2.
 Doc2B (and the DN and 6A mutants) stimulates priming 1, but also occludes its Ca2+-dependence, presumably by inhibiting or competing with another Ca2+-dependent priming protein (upstream priming sensor) that normally acts at priming 1.
-Ca2+ increases the effect of Doc2B on priming 2; this effect is seen also in the DN-mutant, but not in the 6A-mutant; therefore, it depends on Ca2+ binding to the C2B-domain.10.7554/eLife.27000.014Figure 10—source data 1.priming 1 and priming 2 propensity from experiments in Doc2B KO, and after overexpression of Doc2B WT and DN-mutant (see also Figure 4).The propensity for upstream priming, priming 1, k1[Depot]/k-1, is simply equal to the slow burst (SRP) size, whereas the propensity for priming 2, k2/k-2, is equal to the ratio between fast and slow burst (RRP/SRP).
-To determine the effect of increasing basal [Ca2+] from ~200 nM to ~800 nM, we calculated the ratio of the propensities between Ca2+ concentrations for a given genotype (two columns on the right).
-To calculate the effect of expressing Doc2B and the Doc2B DN mutant at ~200 nM [Ca2+] we formed the ratio of the propensities between expressed and KO cells for a given [Ca2+] (six bottom rows).
+Ca2+ increases the effect of Doc2B on priming 2; this effect is seen also in the DN-mutant, but not in the 6A-mutant; therefore, it depends on Ca2+ binding to the C2B-domain.

 At least two different – but nonexclusive – ideas for the action of Doc2 proteins in exocytotic processes have been put forward.
 The first idea is that Doc2 proteins participate in a direct capacity during the fusion process itself, by triggering Ca2+-dependent lipid insertion of its C2 domains, leading to membrane buckling/distortion, which assists in SNARE-dependent membrane fusion – that is, a function akin to that often ascribed to syts.
 This notion has support in the observation that Doc2 proteins can accelerate membrane fusion in vitro between populations of liposomes carrying nothing but reconstituted SNAREs (Groffen et al., 2010; Yao et al., 2011; Yu et al., 2013; Gaffaney et al., 2014).
 The other idea is that Doc2 serves mainly as a recruitment scaffold, which brings other factors to the membrane – or to the SNAREs, since SNARE-binding is needed (Sato et al., 2010) (and our Figure 7) – leading to more indirect, that is, more upstream, effects on fusion.
 This model has indirect support through the ability of a MID-domain peptide to interfere with synaptic transmission (Mochida et al., 1998), and by the observation of Doc2B-dependent Munc13-1 recruitment (Friedrich et al., 2013).
 Munc13-1, in turn, might have direct effects on the fusogenicity of vesicles via SNARE-assembly (Ma et al., 2013), or by modulating the size of the fusion barrier (Basu et al., 2007).
 In pancreatic beta cells, a function of Doc2B as a scaffolding platform for Munc18 proteins has been identified (Jewell et al., 2008; Ramalingam et al., 2014).